 Approval, under Section 138 of the Roads Act must be obtained from Wollongong City Council’s Development Engineering Team prior to any works commencing or any proposed interruption to pedestrian and/or vehicular traffic within the road reserve caused by the construction of this development.

 The application form for Works within the Road Reserve – Section 138 Roads Act can be found on Council’s website.
 The form outlines the requirements to be submitted with the application, to give approval to commence works under the Roads Act.
 It is advised that all applications are submitted and fees paid, five (5) days prior to the works within the road reserve are intended to commence.
-The Applicant is responsible for the restoration of all Council assets within the road reserve which are impacted by the works/occupation.
+The developer is responsible for the restoration of all Council assets within the road reserve which are impacted by the works/occupation.
 Restoration must be in accordance with the following requirements:

-All restorations are at the cost of the Applicant and must be undertaken in accordance with Council’s standard document, “Specification for work within Council’s road reserve”.
+All restorations are at the cost of the developer and must be undertaken in accordance with Council’s standard document, “Specification for work within Council’s road reserve”.

 Any existing damage within the immediate work area or caused as a result of the work/occupation, must also be restored with the final works.